 Eargo is the only hearing aid company in the US that designs, manufactures and sells its product directly to consumers online (with more than 20 patents in the US; and an international portfolio to boot!).
 We fully control the design of our product, and we have a keen focus on improving some of the main issues people have with hearing aids on the market today.

 Our philosophy is that hearing aids should be easy to try, easy to buy and easy to use.
-Eargo hearing aids are rechargeable, invisible devices with a unique open fit form factor intended for mild to moderate hearing losses.
+Eargo hearing aids are rechargeable, invisible devices with a unique open fit form factor intended for mild to severe high-frequency hearing losses.
 That includes hearing loss from noise exposure or natural aging.
 This is by far the most common form of hearing loss, and sadly the least treated – not if we have anything to say about it!

 Keep an ear to the ground when shopping online: